I'm A Latinx Woman & This Is What It's Like To Quarantine With My Old-School Abuela

-The cat wakes up from her nap to greet me as I walk in the door for an unexpected visit to my multi-generational two-story house in southern New Jersey.
-The faint smell of cilantro and onions is wafting through the kitchen, and sunlight is pouring in through white crocheted curtains my abuela handmade.
-My mom and uncle are waiting to catch up with me in the living room.
-I feel the warm embrace of home.
+The cat woke up from her nap to greet me as I walked in the door for an unexpected visit to my multi-generational two-story house in southern New Jersey.
+The faint smell of cilantro and onions wafted through the kitchen, and sunlight poured in through white, crocheted curtains my abuela made by hand.
+My mom and uncle were waiting to catch up with me in the living room.
+I felt the warm embrace of home.

-“You've gotten so flaca (skinny),” my small, fierce abuela shouts from her perch at the kitchen table.
-The warm embrace goes stone-cold.
-My stomach drops.
-The momentary happiness is punctured and I’m reminded of what being home in my grandma's house really feels like.
+“You've gotten so flaca (skinny),” my small, fierce abuela shouted from her perch at the kitchen table.
+The warm embrace went stone-cold.
+My stomach dropped.
+The momentary happiness was punctured and I was reminded of what being home in my grandma's house really feels like.

 Advertisement

-When my college moved classes online indefinitely and my part-time retail job closed all its stores for two weeks, my mom called me every day and said, “You need to get here ASAP, I’m not letting you get stuck up there for quarantine!”
-There were less than 100 cases in New York City and Mayor Bill de Blasio had not even closed public schools then.
-But I knew the safest option was to self-quarantine back at home in Jersey, even if that meant being stuck in a house with my abuela.
+When my college moved classes online indefinitely and my part-time retail job temporarily closed all its stores because of coronavirus, my mom started calling me every day, saying, “You need to get here ASAP, I’m not letting you get stuck up there for quarantine!”
+At the time, there were fewer than 100 coronavirus cases in New York City and Mayor Bill de Blasio had not yet closed public schools.
+But I knew the safest option was to self-quarantine back at home in Jersey, even if that meant being stuck in the house with my abuela.

-I'm a 22-year-old Latinx woman in New York City.
+I'm a 22-year-old Latinx woman living in New York City.
 I have my own shoebox apartment complete with a green velvet couch, I’m a vegetarian, I look forward to a night out at my favorite dive bar with friends, I wear whatever the hell I want (mostly black and mostly cropped), my curfew is non-existent, and I’m dating someone who I don’t know if I’ll marry.

 Being home hasn't been easy for me for a long time.
-As a member of the Latinx community who was raised by immigrants, I’ve had my foot in two worlds: my Chilean familia and my American surroundings.
-This has left my identity nearly split in half as I navigate what being both means to me.
-The patriarchal Latino values omnipresent in Chilean culture, which my abuela has tried to instill in me, have consistently clashed with the progressive values of my upbringing, the high school friends marching for abortion and gender equality and the blue part of the country I grew up in.
+As a member of the Latinx community who was raised by immigrants, I have my feet in two worlds: my Chilean familia and my American surroundings.
+This has left my identity split in half as I navigate what being both means to me.
+The patriarchal values omnipresent in Latinx culture, which my abuela has so persistently tried to instill in me, have consistently clashed with the progressive values of my upbringing — the high school friends marching for abortion and gender equality and the blue part of the country I grew up in.
 Not to mention, my own mother still regrets that she wasn’t old enough for the hippie movement.

 Advertisement

 I love when my grandmother calls me “Mayita” and makes my favorite rice.
-We talk on the phone once a week since I’ve been living in the city.
+We've talked on the phone once a week since I’ve been living in the city.
 But when our worlds collide, it’s not always pleasant.
 In fact, I was dreading this quarantine.

-In Latino households, the kitchen table is sacred.
-Every meal we gather there to eat and talk and linger for hours.
+In many Latinx households, the kitchen table is sacred.
+Every meal, we gather there to eat and talk and linger for hours.
 It’s our communion of sorts, at the heart of the house.
-So I was looking forward to a little family time and some breakfast on my second day home.
-I came downstairs wearing a cropped T-shirt and sweatpants, a typical quarantine outfit.
+So I was looking forward to a little family time and some breakfast on my second day home, when I came downstairs wearing a cropped T-shirt and sweatpants, a typical quarantine outfit.

 My abuela took one look at me and immediately sighed as her hands tensed up around her coffee mug.
 “You’re showing everything with that shirt,” she said, eyeing my slightly exposed stomach.